klbennett/mod-5-frontend/README.md

-This application provides a portal to discover and record what politicians are saying in the UK parliament, as well as the develo.
+This application provides a portal to discover and record what politicians are saying in the House of Commons, Scottish Parliament, Northern Ireland Assembly, and Westminster Hall.

-Users can search House of Commons, Scottish Parliament, Northern Irish Assembly speeches and oral questions for keywords, browse search results, save individual search results, and create and browse lists.
-The application uses Compromise for natural language processes, and utilises Bulma, a CSS.
+Users can search speeches and oral questions for keywords, browse search results, save individual search results, and create and browse lists.
+The application uses Compromise for natural language processessing with Javascript, and Bulma, a CSS framework based on flexbox.
+The database is Postgres.

 ## How it works